lynda365/lynda365.github.io/_recipes/vegan-mini-cheesecakes.md

 - dash hot sauce (like Texas Champagne or Yellowbird)and this is a really long ingredient

 directions:
-- Mix everythiing in a large zip bag (or bowl)
+- Mix everything in a large zip bag (or bowl)This is my go-to marinade for everything from steaks to shrimp to fajitas to pork.
 - Toss meat and let sit (from 1-36hr)

 ---